+SCHEDULE

+2016 2017 2018 2019 NSF applications and project selection Project design Project construction NSF applications and project selection (new cycle)

+FUNDING

-SCHEDULE 2016 2017 2018 2019 NSF applications and project selection Project design Project construction NSF applications and project selection (new cycle) FUNDING Funding comes from the 2015 voter-approved, nine-year Levy to Move Seattle, which will improve safety for all travelers, maintain streets and bridges, and invest in reliable, affordable travel options for a growing city.
-The levy includes \$24 million to continue the Neighborhood Street Fund program over the nine years.
+Funding comes from the 2015 voter-approved, 9-year Levy to Move Seattle, which is improving safety for all travelers, maintaining streets and bridges, and investing in reliable, affordable travel options for a growing city.
+The levy includes \$24 million to continue the Neighborhood Street Fund program over the 9 years.

 STAY INVOLVED!

 We're committed to keeping you informed throughout the life of the project.
 Feel free to contact us, and be on the lookout for more information.

-Sign up to receive email updates: NSFJohnThomasCorridor@seattle.gov PROJECT INFORMATION AND CONTACT www.seattle.gov/transportation/NSFJohnThomasCorridor.htm NSFJohnThomasCorridor@seattle.gov | (206) 733-9361 NSF Outreach Lead: Cayla Ravancho
+Sign up to receive email updates: NSFJohnThomasCorridor@seattle.gov www.seattle.gov/transportation/NSFJohnThomasCorridor.htm NSFJohnThomasCorridor@seattle.gov | (206) 733-9361 NSF Outreach Lead: Cayla Ravancho

+PROJECT INFORMATION AND CONTACT